KievDev/KievDev/README.md

  - ⌨️ Javascript, React, Typescript

- - ⚔️ From Software / Souls fanboy
+ - ⚔️ From Software / Souls fan

  - ☕ I'll never refuse a cup of coffee